 - 4.18 Supplementary Planning Documents (SPDs) are intended to expand upon policy or provide further detail to policies in adopted Local Plan Documents.
 Supplementary Planning Documents replace the old system of supplementary planning guidance, but act in a similar way.
 SPDs give further information to the policies contained in the development plan documents, and can cover a wide variety of issues.
-The Council currently has three adopted SPDs: The Developer Contributions SPD and Sustainable Design SPD (both adopted in 2011); and the Type and Affordability of Housing SPD (adopted in 2012).
-Whilst SPD's have also been drafted to provide additional guidance to support Local Plan policies on the Historic Environment and the Natural Environment, further progress with these documents is currently a lower priority than the Local Plan Review.
-The existing Developer Contributions SPD will also be reviewed to reflect proposed changes in national policy once these have been confirmed. - 4.19 Further information on Shropshire Council's SPD's can be found via: http://shropshire.gov.uk/planning-policy/supplementary-planning-documents-(spds)/
+The Council currently has three adopted SPDs: The Developer Contributions SPD, the Sustainable Design SPD (both adopted in 2011); and the Type and Affordability of Housing SPD (adopted in 2012).
+Whilst SPD's have also been drafted to provide additional guidance to support Local Plan policies on the Historic Environment and the Natural Environment, further progress with these documents is currently a lower priority than the Local Plan Review. - 4.19 Further information on Shropshire Council's SPD's can be found via: http://shropshire.gov.uk/planning-policy/supplementary-planning-documents-(spds)/